Raneemrami/ELO2-OCD-patients-analysis/README.md

 ### 1. Coping (active coping strategy)

+If you to give these statements higher scores such as a 3 or 4, you will score highly as using Active Coping as one of your coping strategies.
+If you scored low giving these statements a 1 or 2 then Active Coping would not be one of your core coping strategies.

 this scale measures weather an individual use active coping strategy to deal with problems, it has 4 statements to measure that.
 [for more information about the scale](https://positivepsychology.com/coping-scales-brief-cope-inventory/#:~:text=The%20Brief%20COPE%20Inventory%20consists,University%20of%20California%2C%20San%20Francisco.).